oroinc/documentation/user_guide/ldap_integration.rst

 Mapping Settings
 ^^^^^^^^^^^^^^^^

-Use the *Mapping Settings* section to define how the user attributes and role names of OroCRM and of the target LDAP server will be mapped to each other.
+Use the *Mapping Settings* section to define how the user attributes and role names of OroCRM and the target LDAP server will be mapped to each other.

 |